 New to intuitive eating and aren’t sure where to start?
 Get on the waitlist and be the first to know when doors open to the Enjoy It All Group Coaching Program!

-Whether you’re new to intuitive eating or have been at it for a while, I think you’re going to benefit from today’s discussion about (unconscious or unrealized) restriction.
-I’ve received many questions and comments lately that all revolve around restriction and today I’m digging deep into it to shed some light on where you’re limiting yourself.
+Whether you’re new to intuitive eating or have been at it for a while, I think you’re going to benefit from today’s discussion about (unconscious or unrealized) restrictive food behaviour.
+I’ve received many questions and comments lately that all revolve around food restriction and today I’m digging deep into it to shed some light on where you’re limiting yourself.

 …You want to eat a plate of vegetables, but doing so makes you feel “virtuous” — and triggers you to eat something you deem “bad”, “unhealthy,” or “indulgent.”

 …You don’t want to deprive yourself of sweets, but you don’t feel satisfied by the amount of sugar you’re eating until you feel you’ve overdone it.